 - visible distress, crying or signs of panic

-Some anxious patients will routinely miss dental appointments, and may find it difficult to undergo dental treatment regardless of whether it is simple or complex.
+Some anxious people will routinely miss or avoid dental appointments and may find it difficult to undergo dental treatment regardless of whether it is simple or complex.

 How dental anxiety or phobia can affect your oral health

-Avoiding the dentist can result in the worsening of dental disease, a greater need for emergency care or more complex treatment.
-It can also feeding the underlying problem of dental anxiety.
+Avoiding the dentist can result in dental disease getting worse, a greater need for emergency care or more complex treatment.
+It can also feed the underlying problem of dental anxiety.
 This is known as the ‘vicious cycle of dental anxiety’.

 Most dental disease is lifestyle-related and preventable.
 By avoiding going to the dentist, not only are you more likely to need more complex treatments when you do finally attend, but you are also missing out on learning how to better care for your oral health.

-The lifestyle factors that lead to dental disease are very similar to those that lead to diabetes, obesity, heart disease, stroke and some cancers, so taking care of your oral and general health is very important.
+The lifestyle factors that lead to dental disease are very similar to those that lead to diabetes, obesity, heart disease, stroke and some cancers (regularly consuming sugary food and drinks, smoking and regularly drinking alcohol).
+So, taking care of your oral and general health and remembering to brush your teeth twice a day and floss once a day are very important.

 Causes of dental anxiety and phobia